Genital herpes symptoms

 - Pain or itching around the genital area, buttocks and inner thighs

-While you have ulcers, it may be painful to urinate.
-You may also experience pain and tenderness in your genital area until the infection clears.
+Ulcers can make urination painful.
+You may also have pain and tenderness in your genital area until the infection clears.
 During an initial episode, you may have flu-like signs and symptoms, such as headache, muscle aches and fever, as well as swollen lymph nodes in your groin.

 In some cases, the infection can be active and contagious even when sores aren't present.